 Wait until the chlorine level of your pool is safe again

-After working to lower the level of chlorine in your pool, is the water safe?
+After working to lower the chlorine level in your pool, is the water safe?

-Before entering the pool, be sure to test the water to ensure the chlorine is at an acceptable level.
+Before entering the pool, test the water to ensure the chlorine level is acceptable.
 You may need to wait longer for the chlorine to reach a safer level.

-If you have added a chlorine neutralizer or other chemical, it is especially important to give it time to work.
+Giving it time to work is imperative if you have added a chlorine neutralizer or other chemical.
 When your pool chlorine measures between 1 ppm and 5 ppm, it is safe for swimming again.

-Safeguarding your eyes from exposure to chlorine and removing any traces of it from your body post-swim are important steps in reducing potential reactions.
+Safeguarding your eyes from exposure to chlorine and removing any traces of it from your body post-swim are essential steps in reducing potential reactions.

 Importance of testing chlorine levels in your pool

 If you own a pool, you know the importance of testing the water regularly.
 Checking the water is the only way to know if it has the proper chlorine level.
-There are signs, such as the water color or smell, that let you know your pool needs some chemicals added.
+Signs, such as the water color or smell, let you know your pool needs some chemicals added.
 But without testing, there is no way to know the exact levels.

 Strong pool smell